-Drs.
-Geiger and Gibson (Tufts University Medical School Physicians) secured funding in 1965 from the Office of Economic Opportunity to establish what is now known as Delta Health Center, Inc. in then all African- American town of Mound Bayou, MS to serve Bolivar, Coahoma, Sunflower, and Washington counties, where poverty was widespread.
+Dr. H. Jack Geiger and Dr. Count Gibson (Tufts University Medical School Physicians) secured funding in 1965 from the Office of Economic Opportunity to establish what is now known as Delta Health Center, Inc. in Mound Bayou (then all African- American town), MS to serve Bolivar, Coahoma, Sunflower, and Washington counties, where poverty was widespread.
 DHC was previously identified as the Tufts-Delta Health Center, the Delta Community Health Center, and the Mound Bayou Community Hospital and Delta Health Center.
 The original grant also provided for an urban community health center in the Columbia Point housing project in Boston, Massachusetts, now known as the Geiger-Gibson Community Health Center.

 Additionally, dedicated community leaders like Dr. L.C.
-Dorsey, most notable for her role in the development of Operation Headstart and other community initiatives was the first employee to join DHC.
+Dorsey, most notable for her role in the development of the 500 acre Farm Co-op, Operation Headstart, and other community initiatives.
 She later rose through the ranks of DHC to succeed Dr. Geiger as the Executive Director.
 Drs.
 Aaron Shirley and Robert Smith also played a pivotal role in the early organization of DHC.
-Dr. Willie B. Lucas was the first medical director.

 Lampton Street Church’s converted parsonage served as DHC’s initial residence where patients were first seen.
 In 1968, the center moved into a new facility.
-Today, DHC operates six community health centers in the Mississippi Delta.
+Today, Delta Health Center operates ten (17) community health centers in the Mississippi Delta